Bible Study Downloads & PrintablesUltimate Bible Cheat Sheets | Instant Bible Studies | Ultimate Bible Adventure Packs

 No he did not.
 In general, God didn’t have much to say on the subject.
 However, there were several tribes that he prohibited the Israelites from marrying into.

-Unfortunately, some people try to take very specific instructions and broaden them into a false teaching that claims the Bible forbids all interracial marriage.
+Unfortunately, some people try to take very specific instructions and broaden them into a Online lyrica that claims the Bible forbids all interracial marriage.
 If you encounter these kinds of teachings, please be aware that they are false.